'Just move on': Republicans grapple with post-Trump future

 “I hope that Republicans won’t participate in this petty, vindictive, final attack directed at President Trump,” Cruz said.
 “We should just move on.”

-Associated Press writers Jill Colvin in West Palm Beach, Florida, and Meade Gruver in Cheyenne, Wyoming, contributed to this report.
+Associated Press writers Jill Colvin in West Palm Beach, Florida, and Mead Gruver in Cheyenne, Wyoming, contributed to this report.

 Steve Peoples, The Associated Press

-Note: This story has been corrected to show that Frank Eathorne is the GOP chairman in Wyoming, not Montana.